prsavla/cse15l-lab-reports/labreport.md

 bash: cd: hi.txt: Not a directory
 [user@sahara ~/lecture1/messages]$
 ```
-Using `cd` with a path to a file will give an error message because `cd` is only meant to be used only when working with directories or changing from parent to subdirectories.
+| Error | Using `cd` with a path to a file will give an error message because `cd` is only meant to be used only when working with directories or changing from parent to subdirectories.
 It does not work with files!
 Note that in this example, the current working directory was `messages`.

 ## Example #4: `ls` with no arguments
 ```